Red Oxide RSJ Steel Beams: What the Finish Means and When It’s Typically Used

 RSJ Types Supplied With Red Oxide Primer

-Red oxide primer can be applied to various structural steel sections, including.
+Red oxide primer can be applied to the standard structural steel sections specified on UK projects, including:

 Practical Considerations When Ordering Red Oxide RSJs

-Steel grade as specified by the project engineer
+• Steel grade as specified by the project engineer (S355 is the UK structural standard)

 Red oxide primer should be treated as a temporary measure.
 Final protection systems depend on location, exposure, and project requirements.